“When someone deeply listens to you, it is like holding out a dented cup you have had since childhood and watching it fill up with cold fresh water.”

 Contact Justin Almeida for more information.

 Parents/guardians of young children (from birth through grade 6) can bring the kids along to a special Parent Covenant Group, which offers a family-friendly version of the above.
 This group meets just once a month, on the third Sunday from 3:00-6:00 pm at UUC.
 The first two hours are for the adults to engage one another in covenanted discussion on the theme of the month, while children are with childcare providers down the hall.
 During the last hour, adults and children gather together to share a meal.
 Facilitation of adult discussion is rotated among participants.
-The registration deadline is October 7, so that we can make childcare arrangements.
+New participants are encouraged to come any time.

 Humanism is a rational philosophy informed by science, inspired by art, motivated by compassion.
 Humanism draws its goals of life from human need and experience rather than from theological super-naturalism or ideological abstractions, and asserts that humanity must take responsibility for its own destiny.
 Read more about humanism on the American Humanist Association web site.